experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 ### If you want to develop a CRO strategy for your online store, then check out how you can start at every budget.

-# Why Conversion Rate Optimization is a great investment for your eCommerce business (at every marketing budget)
+# Why Conversion Rate Optimization is a great investment for your ecommerce business (at every marketing budget)

 The purpose of conversion rate optimization (CRO) is to increase the percentage of website visitors that turn into customers.
-For your eCommerce business, you'll focus on the percentage of people who buy something from your online store.
+For your ecommerce business, you'll focus on the percentage of people who buy something from your online store.
 Whether you sell jewelry, beauty products, or furniture (or anything in between), you need to have a strategy to optimize your conversions and create a smooth customer experience.

 If you want to develop a CRO strategy for your online store, keep reading to learn how you can start at every budget.

 <br />

-## What benefits do eCommerce businesses get from CRO?
+## What benefits do ecommerce businesses get from CRO?

-Let’s start with the benefits of CRO for your eCommerce business.
+Let’s start with the benefits of CRO for your ecommerce business.
 CRO is data-driven.
 There’s no guesswork in CRO because you can hone in on the metrics that matter most to you.
 You can also measure your impact with a conversion rate optimization strategy.

 When you decide to invest in CRO, you ultimately invest in a better shopping experience for your customers.
 If you’re strategic with your calls-to-action (CTA), checkout experience, and product pages, your customers will want to engage with your business.
 When customers want to engage with you, you’re more likely to increase sales.
 If you’re ready to increase conversions, then read on to learn why you should add CRO to your business strategy and the steps to start converting your website visitors.